Christian laying on of hands: Baptists

 In Baptist churches, the laying on of hands takes place after a believer's baptism.
 This is one of the two points which was added in the 1689 Baptist Confession of Faith in 1742.

 In adherence to strict autonomy and autocephalocy, the Southern Baptist Church does not officially prescribe, reject, or affirm the practice of laying on of hands.
 Each church is expected to decide the matter for itself between its clergy and its congregation.
-In regards to ordination, the laying of hands is representative of authorizing, permitting, and recognizing the calling of the receipiant to the clergy.
+In regards to ordination, the laying of hands is representative of authorizing, permitting, and recognizing the calling of the recipient to the clergy.

 Southern Baptist Christians employ the laying on of hands during the ordination of clergymen (such as deacons, assistant, and senior pastors) as well as situations of calling for divine healing.

 The laying of hands generally encompasses three different variations.
 Some, all, or none of these are employed at each church, based on each congregation's preferences.